 Nutrition is automatically calculated by Nutritionix - please verify all nutrition information independently and consult with a doctor or nutritionist for any and all medical and diet advice.

 Things To Remember When Pickling Vegetables And Fruits

 There are a few key points to keep in mind when pickling:

 - Always use fresh produce: The fresher your veggies or fruits, the better your pickles will be.

-- Sterilize your jars: You can do this by boiling them for 10 minutes or running them through a hot dishwasher cycle.
+- Sterilize your jars: You can boil them for 10 minutes or run them through a hot dishwasher cycle.
 This will prevent any unwanted bacteria from spoiling your pickles.

 More onion recipes:

-Air Fryer Onion Rings – if you love onions you’ll also love these onion rings, which have the bonus of being healthier than classic fried onion rings.
+Air Fryer Onion Rings – if you love onions, you’ll also love these onion rings, which are healthier than classic fried onion rings.